Symptoms Revealed: Understanding The Connection To Mental Health and Longevity

 • Anxiety and high stress levels can have physical implications, such as high blood pressure, heart disease, obesity, and brain ageing, which can ultimately reduce lifespan.

-• Regular physical activity, mindfulness practice, and alternative like yoga and meditation can significantly improve both physical and mental health, promoting healthier brain ageing and reducing stress levels.
+• Regular physical activity, mindfulness practice, and alternative therapies like yoga and meditation can significantly improve both physical and mental health, promoting healthier brain ageing and reducing stress levels.

-• Therapy and medication are essential for managing anxiety and improving mental health, emphasising the need for professional help in addressing mental disorders and their impact on lifespan.
+• and medication are essential for managing anxiety and improving mental health, emphasising the need for professional help in addressing mental disorders and their impact on lifespan.

 The Relationship Between Mental and Physical Health